-The Educato was born when Modern Device and our friends at TechShop wanted to cover all the bases for beginners who often benefit from using a microcontroller board on a breadboard.
-We also wanted a build-your-own board that could be used in classes, so students could learn how to solder while building their first Arduino® (compatible).
+The Educato was a collaboration between Modern Device and the former TechShop.
+We wanted to develop a build-your-own Arduino® (compatible) board that could be used in classes, while students would learn how to solder assembling the board.
 Our Bare Bones Board had served the needs of my students and TechShop classes for six years, except that the board was not Arduino shield compatible.
 With the extensive number of shields available for the Arduino environment, someone was always wanting to use a shield.
 While this is usually possible by connecting a few wires, the resulting form factor is often inelegant.

 So the Educato was born with the twin mission of being extremely breadboard friendly, like the Bare Bones Board, but still accommodating shields when necessary.
 The board is made in Rhode Island but has an authentic Italian name (which is also very Rhode Island by the way).